 Our only prenup agreement was to never yell at each other.
-We’d both been products of broken homes and people so had decided to always use our inside voices.
+We’d both been products of broken homes, so we’d decided to always use our inside-voices.

-But he’d been acting strangely for three weeks now, and I’d had it.
+But Tim had been acting strangely for three weeks now, and I’d had it.

 “Honey!
 It’s like I don’t know you anymore!”